JVerbruggen/pyANTLR_project/README.md

 2. Install the `antlr4-python3-runtime` package for python
 3. `py project.py .\text.txt`

+The repository includes a java folder, which is exclusively used for the antlr4 testrig.
+I wont be implementing any listeners there.

 ## Making changes

 If you made changes to the language or anything else, and the python files (and java classes for testrig) have to be regenerated, use the following steps: